 “Every day people are terrorized by people who look at them in ways that are menacing or intimidating,” NRA CEO and Executive Vice President Wayne LaPierre said at a press conference here.
 “Americans shouldn’t have to stand for that, not when we have a Constitutional right to own and use guns, because every confrontation starts with a look.
 Under our reasonable and sensible ‘Not LIking Your Looks” laws, law-abiding Americans can head off dangerous confrontations by firing the first shot and stopping a confrontation before it starts.”

 “Preemption is an accepted and well-tested doctrine,” says Alfred Peel, NRA general counsel.
 “The United States as a country applies it internationally as a forward-thinking national security strategy, and law-abiding Americans should have that same strategy available to them without having to defend themselves in court.”

-LaPierre said his organization is preparing to spend millions of dollars to get its “Not Liking Your Looks” laws passed in as many states as possible in 2014.
+LaPierre said his organization is preparing to spend millions of dollars to get its “Not Liking Your Looks” laws passed in as many states as possible this year.
 He didn’t say how many states he expected to pass the law this year, but he expressed confidence that the laws would be “eagerly embraced” throughout the country, because “it just makes good sense to let people shoot other people when they look at you a certain way.”